Care Homes and Sheltered Housing

-- please use "Where Is?" map to find the location of Southend-on-Sea Borough Council registered care homes with CQC
+- please use the CQC website to search for Southend-on-Sea Borough Council registered care homes

 - the Livewell website has further advice on care homes and how to find a Financial Advisor to give advice on funding your own care